How to import or move fish for human consumption to the UK.

 - enter via a designated point of entry in line with sanitary and phytosanitary (SPS) regulations

-- provide a captain’s certificate signed by the captain who is authorised by APHA
+- provide a captain’s certificate signed by the captain who is authorised by the Animal and Plant Health Agency (APHA)

 The vessels will need to be approved in line with food hygiene regulations by the relevant local authority and listed by the EU.

-Direct landings by NI-registered fishing vessels into Northern Ireland
+Direct landings by Northern Ireland-registered fishing vessels into Northern Ireland

 Re-exporting fish imported from a third country